QUTCC: Quantile Uncertainty Training and Conformal Calibration for Imaging Inverse Problems: Methodology

+What if we could predict how uncertainty varies across the image to determine continuous, spatially-adaptive scaling parameters?
+Rather than calibrating a global scalar parameter~\cite{angelopoulos2020uncertainty}, or K-parameters~\cite{teneggi2023trust} based on a pre-computed heuristic, we propose to calibrate the prediction interval based on a conditioning input to a neural network in which a neural network is conditioned on the upper and lower quantiles, $\hat q_{\text{hi}}, \hat q_{\text{lo}}$.
+This interval,

+is a function of a neural network, and enables continuous, \textit{spatially-adaptive calibration} that leverages information across an image to determine how to best scale different image regions.

+We obtain a heuristic uncertainty interval by setting the network's conditioning parameters to high and low quantile values, e.g. $\tilde q_{\text{hi}}=0.95$, $\tilde q_{\text{lo}}=0.05$.
+During conformal calibration with RCPS, these parameters $\hat q_{hi}$ and $\hat q_{lo}$ are updated until the desired coverage is reached on the calibration dataset (e.g. $\hat q_{\text{hi}}=0.97$, $\hat q_{\text{lo}}=0.06$).
+While we only calibrate these two input parameters, this results in a spatially-varying scaling across the entire image.
+This scaling is non-linear, spatially-varying, an learned from the training dataset.
+An example of our learned pixel-wise scaling is shown in Fig.~\ref{sup:diff_lambdas}(right), with full details on how we calculate this effective image-space scaling in~\ref{sec:adaptive_scaling_vs_krcps}.
-where $\mathbf x_{\text{test}}$, $\mathbf y_{\text{test}}$ are unseen test data from the same distribution as the calibration data.
-After calibration, the network can provide a pixel-wise uncertainty map for new, unseen data or can be queried to predict a conditional distribution for any pixel in the image.

-Our method, Quantile Uncertainty Training and Conformal Calibration (\ours), is summarized in Fig.~\ref{fig:architecture}.
-We elaborate on our network architecture, training procedure, and conformal calibration step below.
+After calibration, the network can provide a pixel-wise uncertainty map for new, unseen data \textit{or} can be queried to predict a conditional distribution for any pixel in the image.
+Our method, \ours, is summarized in Fig.~\ref{fig:architecture}.
+We elaborate on how we train our network through simultaneous quantile regression, how we calibrate the heuristic intervals through conformal calibration, and how we use the network to predict a conditional distribution in the sections below.